alecparabellum/saint-veyre-chronicle/CampaignPrompt.md

 # Messy Criticals and Bestial Failures

-Messy Criticals and Bestial Failures are opportunities to reinforce personal horror.
+Messy Criticals and Bestial Failures should remain meaningful.

-Whenever possible they should create memorable consequences rather than arbitrary punishment.
+They should create narrative consequences.

+They should influence:

+* Relationships.
+* Reputation.
+* Politics.
+* Personal horror.
+* Future complications.

 ---